Monitoring collects data from Elasticsearch nodes, Logstash nodes, and Kibana instances.

 If you have at least a gold license, you can route data from multiple production clusters to a single monitoring cluster.
 For more information about the differences between various subscription levels, see: https://www.elastic.co/subscriptions

 In general, the monitoring cluster and the clusters being monitored should be running the same version of the stack.
 A monitoring cluster cannot monitor production clusters running newer versions of the stack.
-If necessary, the monitoring cluster can monitor production clusters running older versions, but the versions cannot differ by more than one major version.
+If necessary, the monitoring cluster can monitor production clusters running the latest release of the previous major version.

 If you use Kibana to visualize data and administer the cluster, you might want to create a dedicated Kibana instance for monitoring, rather than using a single Kibana instance to access both your production cluster and monitoring cluster: